spacelephantlabs/AIPs/AIPS/aip-33.md

 ### Transaction validation

 In order to be able to verify `mint` transactions, a validator must look into current chain state.
-Indeed, one of the core principles of minting is that you can't duplicate tokens or create a token with the same identifier than an already owned one.
+Indeed, one of the core principles of minting is that you can't duplicate tokens or create a token with the same identifier as an already owned one.
 So, if given token id is already affected to an existing wallet, the transaction must be rejected.

 There are two validation processes: `transaction pool` and `block processor`.
 Each of them occurs at different steps.
 Respectively at new transaction received on a node and new block received.
 Each of these processes validates transactions applying them on two distinct wallet managers (respectively `core-transaction-pool/src/pool-wallet-manager` and `core-database/src/wallet-manager`).